 Keyword Explorer helps find keyword ideas.
 It provides traffic insights, search volume, click metrics (valuable for comparing a keyword’s search volume against the number of times a person clicked through), its CPC (shows the amount advertisers are bidding on a keyword; the higher the amount, the stronger the buyer intent).

-Tip: Our tool, Lasso, has a keywording function, which you could use in tandem with Ahrefs Keyword Explorer to find keywords across your site with high buyer intent.
+Tip: Our WordPress plugin, Lasso, has a keywording tool, which you could use in tandem with Ahrefs Keyword Explorer to find keywords across your site with high buyer intent.

 Once you get the keyword data from Ahrefs, enter the same keyword into Lasso, and it will show you all of the places across your site where that keyword displays; then monetize it.